csc-training/geocomputing_course/materials/moving_data.md

 :::{admonition} Possible trouble with file transfer between Windows and Linux
 :class: seealso, dropdown

 When you transfer text files from a Windows system to a Unix system (Mac, Linux etc.) this can cause problems.
-Windows encodes its files slightly different than Unix, and adds an extra character to every line.
+Windows encodes its files slightly differently than Unix and adds an extra character to the end of every line.

 On a Unix system, every line in a file ends with a `\n` (newline).
 On Windows, every line in a file ends with a `\r\n` (carriage return + newline).
 This causes problems sometimes.